Can you Sell a House With a Lien? Everything you Need to Know

 Nothing kills a deal faster than dishonesty.

-No matter how you choose to sell your home, you should disclose to all parties involved that your home has a lien on it prior to going under contract and entering the closing process.
+No matter how you choose to sell your home, as a property owner, you should disclose to all parties involved that your home has a lien on it prior to going under contract and entering the closing process.
 Explain how you plan to rectify the situation so you can transfer the title free and clear.
 Then, update everyone once the lien is paid, and again when you obtain your certificate of discharge or lien release.
 This will ensure that there are minimal hiccups when selling your home while navigating the lien payoff process.

 6. Get cash offers